spritewidget/spritewidget/README.md

 If you want your node to receive multiple touches, set the handleMultiplePointers property to true.
 Each touch down or dragged touch will generate a separate call to the handleEvent method, you can distinguish each touch by its pointer property.

-## Animating using actions
+## Animating using motions

-SpriteWidget provides easy to use functions for animating nodes through actions.
-You can combine simple action blocks to create more complex animations.
+SpriteWidget provides easy to use functions for animating nodes through motions.
+You can combine simple motion blocks to create more complex animations.

-To execute an action animation you first build the action itself, then pass it to the run method of a nodes action manager (see the Tweens section below for an example).
+To execute a motion animation you first build the motion itself, then pass it to the run method of a nodes motion manager (see the Tweens section below for an example).

 ### Tweens

 Tweens are the simplest building block for creating an animation.
 It will interpolate a value or property over a specified time period.
-You provide the ActionTween class with a setter function, its start and end value, and the duration for the tween.
+You provide the MotionTween class with a setter function, its start and end value, and the duration for the tween.

-After creating a tween, execute it by running it through a node's action manager.
+After creating a tween, execute it by running it through a node's motion manager.

 	Node myNode = new Node();

-    ActionTween myTween = new ActionTween<Offset> (
+    MotionTween myTween = new MotionTween<Offset> (
       (a) => myNode.position = a,
       Offset.zero,
       const Offset(100.0, 0.0),
       1.0
     );

-    myNode.actions.run(myTween);
+    myNode.motions.run(myTween);

 You can animate values of different types, such as floats, points, rectangles, and even colors.
-You can also optionally provide the ActionTween class with an easing function.
+You can also optionally provide the MotionTween class with an easing function.

 ### Sequences

-When you need to play two or more actions in a sequence, use the ActionSequence class:
+When you need to play two or more motions in a sequence, use the MotionSequence class:

-    ActionSequence sequence = new ActionSequence([
+    MotionSequence sequence = new MotionSequence([
-      firstAction,
+      firstMotion,
-      middleAction,
+      middleMotion,
-      lastAction
+      lastMotion
     ]);

 ### Groups

-Use ActionGroup to play actions in parallel:
+Use MotionGroup to play motions in parallel:

-    ActionGroup group = new ActionGroup([
+    MotionGroup group = new MotionGroup([
-      action0,
+      motion0,
-      action1
+      motion1
     ]);

 ### Repeat

-You can loop any action, either a fixed number of times, or until the end of times:
+You can loop any motion, either a fixed number of times, or until the end of times:

-    ActionRepeat repeat = new ActionRepeat(loopedAction, 5);
+    MotionRepeat repeat = new MotionRepeat(loopedMotion, 5);

-    ActionRepeatForever longLoop = new ActionRepeatForever(loopedAction);
+    MotionRepeatForever longLoop = new MotionRepeatForever(loopedMotion);

 ### Composition

-It's possible to create more complex actions by composing them in any way:
+It's possible to create more complex motions by composing them in any way:

-    ActionSequence complexAction = new ActionSequence([
+    MotionSequence complexMotion = new MotionSequence([
-      new ActionRepeat(myLoop, 2),
+      new MotionRepeat(myLoop, 2),
-      new ActionGroup([
+      new MotionGroup([
-      	action0,
+      	motion0,
-      	action1
+      	motion1
       ])
     ]);